rpgreview/papersandpaychecks/pnp.md

 A Craft (writing) skill check is typically used when a character is composing an important email, 'blog, media release, advertisement, business report, research paper, as well as forms of creative fiction such as poetry, screenplays, novels etc. All of these are optional specialisations.

+>  Your email is about to be sent to several hundred thousand people, who will have to spend at least 10 seconds reading it before they can decide if it is interesting.
+At least two man-weeks will be spent reading your email.
+Many of the recipients will have to pay to download your email.
+Are you absolutely sure that your email is of sufficient importance to bother all these people ?
+--- Poul-Henning, *Why Should I Care What Color the Bikeshed Is?*, 1999.

 **Investigate**

 An Investigate skill check is used to apply forensics, discover clues, and engage in analysis, removing improbable speculations by the availability of evidence.
 This skill also includes the ability to use a crime laboratory which can enhance the scope of available clues.